 Our instructors are certified, experienced, and passionate about supporting you to get all the healing and performance benefits of a yoga practice.

 Being the owner and director of Sweet Heat Hot Yoga is a culmination of my 30-year pursuit to help people preserve good health and vitality.
 I have a BS in kinesiology from San Diego State University, have been an ACSM-Certified Exercise Physiologist since 1999, and graduated from Bikram's teacher training in the fall of 2000.
-At Sweet Heat Hot Yoga, we take a decidedly western approach to the practice of yoga.

 I began yoga 23 years ago as a cross-training vehicle to give my body a rest from other athletic pursuits.
 What I received in return for my efforts surpassed what I thought was possible from a yoga class.
 I learned to be a better person, to live in the world with honesty and integrity.
 Please join us to learn, grow, and explore your inner world in ways you may have never considered.